Jaliov/Code-Quiz/README.md

 - Once answered, either correctly or not, a new question is loaded
 - A score appears at bottom
 - A timer countsdowns from 60 seconds -- user has one minute to complete the quiz!
-- Once completed, page reloads
+- Once completed, quiz resets
 ## Created with HTML, CSS, JavaScript, Bootstrap